In this section

 abilities before the brain injury is necessary so appropriate

-tasks can be chosen to include into the treatment program.
+tasks can be chosen to include in the treatment program.

 Occupational therapists assess children with difficulties in